Tech Insights – October 2020

 • ONO (ONOMOTION GmbH)

-Anyone interested in Mobility 2020 can tune into the main stage to hear a four-minute pitch that highlights the innovative technology these startup founders have created.
-According to TechCrunch, to gain access to this event and much more, viewers can “get an all-access General Admission ticket for $195, which gives you access to the Main stage speakers, networking and a complementary Extra Crunch membership (worth $99)”.
+Anyone interested in Mobility 2020 can tune into the main stage for a four-minute pitch highlighting the innovative technology these startup founders have created.
+According to TechCrunch, to gain access to this event and much more, viewers can “get an all-access General Admission ticket for $195, which gives you access to the Main stage speakers, networking and a complimentary Extra Crunch membership (worth $99)”.

-Twitter's new ‘Birdwatch’ looks like a fresh attempt to dig out both propaganda and misinformation
+Twitter’s new ‘Birdwatch’ is a fresh attempt to dig out propaganda and misinformation.

-Twitter has in fact confirmed that it is working on a new feature, currently called ‘Birdwatch’, that could allow Twitter users to inform the other users of the social media platform that some tweets are misleading or could ultimately, cause harm.
-The feature is still in the early developmental stages and, it is still yet unknown if Twitter will really release this to the public or how it will work once it is finally released.
-It is also unknown if it is to be released, if it will come out before or after the US election that is scheduled for November 3rd, 2020.
+Twitter has confirmed that it is working on a new feature, currently called ‘Birdwatch,’ that could allow Twitter users to inform other social media platform users that some tweets are misleading or could, ultimately, cause harm.
+The feature is still in the early developmental stages, and it is still unknown if Twitter will release this to the public or how it will work once it is finally released.
+It is also unknown if it will be released if it will come out before or after the U.S. election scheduled for November 3rd, 2020.

 Twitter's new ‘Birdwatch’ looks like a fresh attempt

-This feature will definitely be on the watch to see if it is actually rolled out to the community of Twitter users and if it will be packed with meaningful action or just another place to ‘report’ a tweet and allow for Twitter to debate the difference in “lies [or] alternative facts”.
+This feature will be on the watch to see if it is actually rolled out to the community of Twitter users and if it will be packed with meaningful action or just another place to ‘report’ a tweet and allow Twitter to debate the difference in “lies [or] alternative facts.”

 To read more about content moderation, see the blog post about what it is and why your business needs it.